ianrastall/text-utils/books/ada/book-ada-04.md

 case-insensitive.
 Later chapters cover advanced topics such as derived enumerations and `for` loops over enumeration ranges, but it is helpful to recognize them now as part of Ada's lexical vocabulary.

+Do not confuse character literals with strings: `'A'` represents a single character value of type `Character`, while "A" is a string literal of type `String` with length 1.
+Likewise, `'\n'` is a newline character, whereas "\n" is a two-character string containing a backslash followed by the letter `n`.
+The compiler treats these as distinct lexical categories, so be explicit about which one you need.

 ### 4.3.5 Common Pitfalls